 Style Notes: Winter doesn't mean you have to hide behind chunky outerwear.
 Instead, make long-sleeved dresses your go-to for any occasion, weddings included.
 Chances are you won't have to spend much time outside anyway, but the long sleeves will give you that little extra defence from the elements.
 We also recommend opting for a style that falls below the knee.

-Give any outfit instant polish with hammered metal earrings.
+Give any outfit instant polish with velvet shoes.

 TRY A PAIR OF FANCY TROUSERS